-Most scholars have accepted … our present text as a Christianized version of eight Josephus original … What we have in our present text, then, is very similar to what Josephus actually wrote about Jesus.”
+Most scholars have accepted … our present text as a Christianized version of a Josephus original … What we have in our present text, then, is very similar to what Josephus actually wrote about Jesus.”

 H. K. Bond, “New Currents in Josephus Research,” Current Research in Biblical Studies 8 (2000), 179, cited in Eddy and Boyd, The Jesus Legend 197-198.